Harry3737/Harry3737/README.md

-- 👋 Hi, I’m Haider Ali Computer Science Engineer
+- 👋 Hi, I’m Haider Ali Software Engineer
-- 👀 I’m interested in Software Development Web Development , Machine Learning and Flutter Development
+- 👀 I’m interested in Software Development Web Development and Machine Learning
-- 🌱 I’m currently learning Bussiness Skills , Full Stack Development , Flutter Development
+- 🌱 I’m currently learning Bussiness Skills , Full Stack Development
 - 💞️ I’m looking to collaborate with Ogranization for Working as developer
 - 📫 How to reach me ... https://www.linkedin.com/in/haider-ali-64a4121b7